 Unlike other small business policies, workers’ compensation is regulated at the state level, so rates and coverage requirements also differ from state to state.
 Almost universal, however, is that employers are legally required to carry workers’ compensation insurance that covers all employees on their payroll.

-Your work comp quote will be based on four factors:
+Your work comp quote will be based on four main factors:

 For every $100,000 in payroll, the average workers’ compensation policy can range from a few hundred dollars to a few thousand dollars annually.